zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 ## Scale out

-Running a batch can take a long time and if that is a problem then it is possible to increase the performance:
+Running a batch can take a long time and if that is a problem then it is possible to increase the performance by:

-* Enable global cache
+* Enabling global cache
-* Increase `number_of_processes_for_batch_testing`
+* Increasing `number_of_processes_for_batch_testing`
-* Add one or more test agent daemons
+* Adding one or more test agent daemons
-* Add one or more test servers
+* Adding one or more test servers

 ### Enable global cache

 When a test is executed Zonemaster caches DNS responses for the same test (same domain name) to increase performance (no need to query for the same thing again).
 In the normal case the cache is not shared between different tests (different domain names).
-Such global cache can be enabled to get increase performance.
+Such global cache can be enabled to get increased performance.

 For interactive tests via GUI the global cache is probably not desired.
-If user does some change to resolve an issue and retests she does not want results based on old data.
+If a user changes the DNS configuration of a domain then the following tests results should not be based on old data.

 To enable global cache a custom profile must be used.
 See the instructions in [Configuration: Global cache in Zonemaster-Engine][Global-cache].

-We assume that the custom profile is `/etc/zonemaster/profile-batch.json` (Linux) or `/etc/local/zonemaster/profile-batch.json` (FreeBSD).
+The custom profile is assumed to be `/etc/zonemaster/profile-batch.json` (Linux) or `/etc/local/zonemaster/profile-batch.json` (FreeBSD).

 The custom profile must be added to the Backend configuration to be made